Nvidiacoursems/Nvidia_Project/README.md

 Thank You :) !

+*Note class #0 is Hotairballoon and class #1 is Jet

-Here is a video demonstration
+Here is a video demonstration: https://youtu.be/t2cUNABMvdY